matverv/enbs-survival-tutorial/README.md

 # Expected Net Benefit of Sampling for Survival Data : A Tutorial
 This GitHub repository contains the R code and analysis scripts accompanying the paper:
 - Vervaart, M. (2024).
 Calculating the Expected Net Benefit of Sampling for Survival Data: A Tutorial and Case Study.
-Medical Decision Making, in press.
+Medical Decision Making.

 ## Repository Structure